prathamingale49/auto-attempt-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m an engineer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I'm an engineer, designer, creator, and a learner.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Welcome to my website, this should be a pretty comprehensive collection of my projects and my experience.
+I'm currently an electrical engineering student at Georgia Tech, and I'm always keen to learn a new skill and try new challenges.
     styles:
       self:
         height: auto